On existence of minimizers for weighted $L^p$-Hardy inequalities on $C^{1,\gamma}$-domains with compact boundary: Introduction

-The main aim of the present article is to address the question of the attainment in $\widetilde{W}^{1,p;\alpha}_0(\Omega)$ of $H_{\al,p}(\Om)$ for $C^{1,\gamma}$-domains with {\em compact} boundary and study the asymptotic behaviour of the corresponding minimizers when exist.
-Consider the weighted Hardy constant at infinity, namely,
+The main aim of the present article is to address the question of the attainment in $\widetilde{W}^{1,p;\alpha}_0(\Omega)$ of $H_{\al,p}(\Om)$ for $C^{1,\gamma}$-domains with {\em compact} boundary and study the asymptotic behavior of the corresponding minimizers when exist.
+Consider another variational constant, the {\em weighted Hardy constant at infinity}, namely,

+\begin{remark} {\em At this point, the above definition of the weighted Hardy constant at infinity requires a short explanation.
+By the Agmon-Allegretto-Piepen\-brink-type theorem (see, Theorem~\ref{aap_thm}), we have